Skip to main content

 Template examples

-Prettier config template
+Prettier configuration template

-Preconfigured formatter setup for new projects.
+Preconfigured formatter setup for new projects. new-config-prettier screenshot

 npx extension@latest create my-extension --template=new-config-prettier